UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/try-catch.md

 These are just some examples.
 The main point is that comprehensive error handling can become very complex and thus creates the temptation to defer or even ignore handling them.

 ### Code Examples
-Code Examples for this section are provided in the [solution file TryCatch](/code/Chapter2/TryCatch)
+Code Examples for this section are provided in the [solution file TryCatch](/code/Chapter2/TryCatch).
+Open the solution in Visual Studio.

 ### Sources of Error
 The compiler does it's best to prevent developers from performing dangerous operations.
 However, despite being a type-safe language, there are still many ways to cause a run-time error or even crash.